Skip to Main Content

 Wages in England up through 1779

-Prices in the American colonies up through 1779
+Prices by colony up through 1779

 PRICES for HOUSING and LAND, up through 1779